s-ilent/blender-xatlas/readme.md

 # blender-xatlas
-This is a simple add-on for Blender allowing you to use Xatlas to unwrap and pack your uvs
+This is a simple add-on for Blender allowing you to use Xatlas to unwrap and pack your UVs.
 It currently works on Windows/Linux (Tested on Windows 10, Windows 8, Ubuntu)
 Code in /xatlas_src is modified from [xatlas](https://github.com/jpcy/xatlas/)